bytecodealliance/registry/README.md

 Alternatively, the above can be batched into a single publish operation:

 ```
-warg-cli publish start hello
+warg publish start hello
-warg-cli publish init hello
+warg publish init hello
-warg-cli publish release --name hello --version 0.1.0 hello.wasm
+warg publish release --name hello --version 0.1.0 hello.wasm
-warg-cli publish submit
+warg publish submit
 ```

 Here the records created from initializing the package and releasing version 0.1.0 are made as part of the same transaction.

-Use `warg-cli publish abort` to abort a pending publish operation.
+Use `warg publish abort` to abort a pending publish operation.

 ### Running a package

-For demonstration purposes, the `run` command in `warg-cli` will download and run a package using [Wasmtime](https://wasmtime.dev/).
+For demonstration purposes, the `run` command in `warg` will download and run a package using [Wasmtime](https://wasmtime.dev/).

 The package is expected to be a Wasm module implementing a WASI command.